johschmitz/blender-driving-scenario-creator/README.md

    esmini state.
 5. Click <kbd>Stop</kbd> to stop the preview and restore original authored transforms.

-For preview on MacOS note that you need to run it once such that you get the Gatekeeper popup message, then allow the execution of the dylib in the system security settings and finally run it again in Blender while making sure to allow it in the popup message as well.

 ## How to run exported scenarios